interlock-lhl/example_lectures/wk8_web_arch/notes_v2.md

   - Combine JS/CSS
   - Rewrite JS/CSS to have less spaces/syntax/etc
 - Order of loading assets on page (CSS before JS)
+  - JS at the bottom
 - Use the script tag async https://developer.mozilla.org/en/docs/Web/HTML/Element/script#Browser_compatibility
-- Reduce/combine DB queries and API queries
+- Reduce/combine DB queries and API queries.

-## Docker Turbo Overview

-- Imagine a world where you can run multiple virtual machines, each one specifically for a services
-- Deployments are identical across all machines
-- Works well with service schedulers (they all support docker now, some even prefer it)
-- Save $$$ by using resources more efficiently
+  - perhaps make the page itself return immediately while your server waits for everything to complete.
+Look fast to the user, but takes the same amount of time.